marcosivni/WebHigiia/model/Model.md

 ORDER BY (temp.Id);
 ```

 Result sets with images *too* similar may lead to burdensome and repeated relevance feedback cycles.
 Thus a query criterion with a more *exploratory nature* may be preferred in those cases.
-Higiia provides the `Diversity Search` and `Bridged Similarity Search` alternatives for such scenarios. `Diversity Search` result sets retrieves up to *k* neighbors diversified among themselves.
+WebHigiia provides the `Diversity Search` and `Bridged Similarity Search` alternatives for such scenarios. `Diversity Search` result sets retrieves up to *k* neighbors diversified among themselves.
 Those neighbors are also called [*influencers*][brid] in the search space regarding the viewpoint of the query object.

 In the mammogram example, a search for up to *k = 5* diversified and nearest neighbors of the query element (*'mammo/query_example_2.krl'*)  returns a result with only *four* images as follows.
 Why is that?
 Because one neighbor is also similar to a result set entry that is closer to the query object.
 Therefore, this candidate was discarded from the result set. (**NOTE**: the dataset contains only five entries).